sfigg/commercialization-public/manufacture/desktop/features-on-demand-non-language-fod.md

 ## Preinstalled FODs

 The following Features on Demand come preinstalled in a Windows image.
-Don't remove these FODs from the Windows image.
+Don't remove these FODs from the Windows image:

 ### Internet Explorer